juliachanb/juliachanb.github.io/pages/portfolio.md

 [Go to projects](https://www.revealnews.org/episodes)

-*I work with a variety of artists and illustrations to create original artwork for every episode of Reveal.*
+*I work with a variety of artists and illustrators to create original artwork for every episode of Reveal.*

 ---